ruthwetters/ann_vs_svm/README.md

 This project was completed for the Neural Computing module of the MSc Data Science at City, University of London, taught and supervised by Prof Artur d'Avila Garcez.
 It received a mark of 77.

-Tools/libraries used: numpy, pandas, sklearn, torch, skorch, tensorflow, keras.
+Tools/libraries used: numpy, pandas, sklearn, torch, skorch, tensorflow, keras, pickle.